visgl/loaders.gl/docs/modules/mvt/api-reference/geojson-tile-source.md

 Remarks:

-- GeoJSONTiler only operates on zoom levels up to 24.
+- GeoJSONTileSource only operates on zoom levels up to 24.
 - `generateId` and `promoteId` cannot both be specified at the same time.
 - The `promoteId` and `generateId` options ignore existing `id` values on the feature objects.
 - By default, tiles at zoom levels above `indexMaxZoom` are generated on the fly, but you can pre-generate all possible tiles for `data` by setting `indexMaxZoom` and `maxZoom` to the same value, setting `indexMaxPoints` to `0`, and then accessing the resulting tile coordinates from the `tileCoords` property of `tileSource`.